Magnetic-field-induced chiral hidden order in URu2Si2: Metamagnetism within our self-consistently extracted magnetic field-temperature phase diagram

-Our self-consistent phase diagram exhibits double-step metamagnetism (Fig.\ref{fig:1}d) at ${\cal B}_{c1}$=33.5T and ${\cal B}_{c2}\simeq$41T, below 3K in agreement with experiments \cite{reentrantHO,Kim}.
-Notice that the occurrence of metamagnetism in such a high field scale, is intimately related to the appearance of the $d_{xy}$ component, leading to an enhancement of the critical temperature of the dominant $d_{x^2-y^2}$ order parameter.
-The gradual increment of the field, shifts the four quasiparticle bands through the combined orbital-Zeeman coupling.
-At each ${\cal B}_c$, an additional energy branch crosses the Fermi level (Fig.\ref{fig:1}e), providing an abrupt increase in the density of carriers of the system and a concomitant steep enhancement of the magnetization \cite{AperisLT}.
+Our self-consistent phase diagram exhibits double-step metamagnetism (Fig.~\ref{fig:1}d) at ${\cal B}_{c1}$=33.5T and ${\cal B}_{c2}\simeq$41T, below 3K in agreement with experiments \cite{reentrantHO,Kim}.
+Note that the occurrence of metamagnetism in such a high field scale is also related to the appearance of the $d_{xy}$ component, which leads to an enhancement of the critical temperature of the dominant $d_{x^2-y^2}$ order parameter (see Appendix).
+The gradual increment of the field shifts the four quasiparticle bands through the combined orbital-Zeeman coupling (see Eq.\ref{cSDWpoles}).
+At each ${\cal B}_c$ an additional energy branch crosses the Fermi level (Fig.~\ref{fig:1}e) providing an abrupt increase to the density of carriers of the system and a concomitant steep enhancement of the magnetization \cite{AperisLT}.
 For higher temperatures the first order character of the metamagnetic steps becomes milder, leading to a smoother increase of the magnetization in this region of fields.

-The pronounced similaritities presented in our phase diagram compared to Ref.\cite{reentrantHO,Kim}, are accompanied by important ramifications arising from the finite chirality of the state.
-First and more importantly, the chiral HO is present \textit{everywhere} in this diagram, due to the enhanced critical temperature, originating from the orbital magnetic-field coupling.
-For magnetic fields ${\cal B}_{c1}<{\cal B}<{\cal B}_{c2}$, both order parameters of the chiral state suffer a severe decrease in their magnitude.
-Consequently, the chiral d-spin density wave state is still present in this region but unavoidably masked due to the destruction of its topological rigidity.
+The pronounced similaritities presented in our phase diagram compared to Ref.~\cite{reentrantHO,Kim}, are accompanied by important ramifications arising from the finite chirality of the order parameter.
+First and more importantly, the chiral HO is present in the whole diagram, due to the enhanced critical temperature, originating from the orbital magnetic-field coupling.
+For magnetic fields ${\cal B}_{c1}<{\cal B}<{\cal B}_{c2}$, both order parameters of the chiral phase suffer a severe decrease in their magnitude.
+Consequently, the chiral $d_{xy}+id_{x^2-y^2}$ phase is still present in this region but unavoidably masked due to the destruction of its topological rigidity.
 The HO persists even for ${\cal B}\geq{\cal B}_{c2}$, behaving as a polarized paramagnetic metal.